TheOdinProject/curriculum/ruby/basic_ruby/debugging.md

    1. Open VScode.
    1. Press <kbd>Ctrl</kbd> + <kbd>,</kbd> to open settings.
    1. Search "rdbg ruby version manager".
-   1. Set it to `rbenv` which we made you install in [installing ruby lesson](https://www.theodinproject.com/lessons/ruby-installing-ruby#step-21-install-rbenv) , it's your version manager for ruby : [rbenv documentation](https://github.com/rbenv/rbenv).
+   1. Set it to `rbenv` which we made you install in [installing ruby lesson](https://www.theodinproject.com/lessons/ruby-installing-ruby#step-21-install-rbenv).
+It's your version manager for ruby: [rbenv documentation](https://github.com/rbenv/rbenv).
    1. Search "ruby lsp version manager"
-   1. Click on the 'Edit in settings.json' link
+   1. Click on the 'Edit in `settings.json`' link
-   1. Edit the identifier which is by default "auto" to "rbenv"
+   1. Edit the identifier, which by default is set to "auto", to "rbenv"

    1. Confirm settings.json have these two configurations set correctly: